-Several variables drive where any individual electrician lands within those ranges: license level, city and state, union affiliation, employer type, and specialization.
-This page breaks down each of those factors with 2026 data.
+Several variables decide where any individual electrician falls within those ranges: license level, city and state, union affiliation, employer type, and specialization.
+The sections below break down each factor with 2026 data so you can see what moves your number, not just the average.

 Experience is the most direct driver of pay in this trade.
 Here is how earnings typically progress from apprentice through master license in the commercial and industrial sectors.